jimbobbennett/smart-garden-ornaments/README.md

 * A battery pack for the micro:bit, along with batteries.
 To keep the micro:bits running as long as possible, use a 2xAA battery pack, with AA alkaline batteries.
 Rechargeable batteries are not recommended as they provide a lower voltage.
 You can read more recommendations on powering the micro:bit in the [micro:bit support docs](https://support.microbit.org/support/solutions/articles/19000013982-connecting-a-power-supply-to-the-micro-bit).

     > Although you can use AAA batteries, they don't last anywhere near as long, so to gather data over longer periods to time use AA batteries.
-You should be able to gather data for about a week on one pair of batteries
+You should be able to gather data for about a week on one pair of AA batteries

 * A garden ornament that can house the micro:bit and keep it dry in the event of rain.
 This could be a bird box, a garden gnome, fairy house, anything that is outdoor safe and has space to put the micro:bit and battery pack inside.